 The melting clocks symbolise the fluidity of time, memory, and perception, while the distorted landscape and strange forms reflect the subconscious mind.
 Dalí’s work is a prime example of emotional symbolism in paintings, blending reality and dream to communicate ideas that words alone cannot express.

-To see if you’re starting to think like a symbolist, check out our blog Persistence of Memory: Surrealism, Time & Dreams
+To see if you’re starting to think like a symbolist, check out this blog Persistence of Memory: Surrealism, Time & Dreams

 Why Artists Use Symbolism